WWE Niagara Falls: Legacy

 WWE Niagara Falls ceased operations as of March 31, 2011.
 The store was re-opened in late 2011 as a generalized Niagara Falls gift store, though selling some miscellaneous wrestling items such as action figures and clothing.
 In 2015, the gift store was closed and the site became home to Niagara Brewing Company.
 The building was subsequently gutted and re-modelled.
 Most notably, the piledriver ride on the roof was replaced with an outside terrace for diners.

 In March 2017, the piledriver ride was transported to the Magic Land Theme Park in Amman, Jordan, where it remains.

+WWE would later open the WWE Experience theme park in Riyadh on February 16, 2024.